hypernab/humaneval-gemma4-benchmark/README.md

 This project asks: *how far have we come since then?*

-Idenpendently ran the same 164 problems on **Gemma 4 31B** Google DeepMind's flagship open model released just 7 days before this project.
+Ran same 164 problems on **Gemma 4 31B** Google DeepMind's flagship open model released just 7 days before this project.
 Only zero shot evaluation.

 ---